Substance Use

 Impact of Substances on the Brain

 Drugs and alcohol affect three primary areas of the brain: the brain stem, the limbic system, and the cerebral cortex.
-When substances enter the brain, they interfere with its normal processing and can eventually lead to dramatic changes in the neurons and brain circuits – changes that can still be present even after an individual has stopped taking drugs.
+When substances enter the brain, they interfere with its normal processing and can eventually lead to dramatic changes in the neurons and brain circuits.
+These changes can still be present even after an individual has stopped taking drugs.

-• There are at least two ways the drugs work in the brain:
+There are several ways the drugs work in the brain:

 • Normally, the reward circuit responds to feelings of pleasure by releasing the neurotransmitter dopamine.
 Drugs take control of this system, causing large amounts of dopamine to flood the system.
 This flood of dopamine is what causes the “high” or intense excitement and happiness (sometimes called euphoria) linked with drug use.